Archdiocese of İzmir

 The archdiocese's cathedral motherchurch and thus see of its archbishop is St. John's Cathedral.
 It also includes a World Heritage Site: Meryem Ana Evi Meryem Ana Evi, Bülbüldağı.

-Martin Kmetec O.F.M.Conv., was appointed Archbishop of İzmir by Pope Francis on 8 December 2020.
+Martin Kmetec OFMConv, was appointed Archbishop of İzmir by Pope Francis on 8 December 2020.

 History

 In 1346 was established a Latin Archdiocese of Smyrna (Smirne).
 In 1575 it was suppressed as residential see but immediately transformed into a Latin titular archbishopric.
 The title was held by: